|

 with their straight-forward presentation of familiar standards and

-original compositions.
-For the past 15 years, he has also played
+For 22 years, he played

 with pianist Randy Weston's African Rhythms.
-In addition, he works

 France and Los Angeles.